708yamaguchi/hitting_sound_classification/README.md

 ```
 NOTE: Only `NIN` architecture is available now.
 (Other models are for ImageNet, 1000 class classification)

-5. Classify sound image on ROS.
+5. Classify spectrogram on ROS.
 (Results are Visualized in rqt)
 ```bash
 roslaunch hitting_sound_classification mini_microphone.launch
 ```